-In recent years, cloud has proved to be a game changer in ERP, expediting deployments and facilitating capabilities quickly and easily, allowing enterprises to accelerate both performance and ROI.
-New offerings such as Sage Intacct embody these benefits, providing flexible APIs combined with powerful accounting systems and standard connectivity to a range of third party platforms.
+In recent years, the cloud has proved to be a game changer in ERP, expediting deployments and facilitating capabilities quickly and easily, allowing enterprises to accelerate both performance and ROI.
+New offerings such as Sage Intacct embody these benefits, providing flexible APIs combined with powerful accounting systems and standard connectivity to a range of third-party platforms.

-This combination means that each department can access the best-of-breed functionality they need, while consolidating data from across the entire business in one place for enhanced control, decision-making and planning – in as little as nine weeks.
+This combination means that each department can access the best-of-breed functionality they need while consolidating data from across the entire business in one place for enhanced control, decision-making and planning – all in as little as nine weeks.

-Percipient’s ‘9 Week’s to Complete Financial Automation‘ proposition truly represents a win-win for modern businesses.
-And because the software has the ability to integrate easily and scale exponentially – from start-up to large corporate, it’s entirely feasible that this might be the last upgrade you’ll ever need.
+Percipient’s Sage Intacct proposition represents a win-win for modern businesses.
+And because the software can integrate easily and scale exponentially – from start-up to large corporate, it’s entirely feasible that this might be the last upgrade you’ll ever need.

 5 Steps to Accelerated ERP

-Select a partner with experience of managing remote deployments and a strong track record of success.
-Nobody knows when life will return to normal so in the meantime remote is king.
+Select a partner with experience in managing remote deployments and a strong track record of success.

-The success of any ERP project is intrinsically linked to the level of commitment and buy-in from teams across both provider, partner and end user.
+The success of any ERP project is intrinsically linked to the level of commitment and buy-in from teams across providers, partners, and end users.
 Establishing and securing buy-in from the right team is therefore crucial in meeting tight timescales and expediting value.

 While a remote deployment for cloud ERP can take weeks, it’s important to factor in potential interruptions to allocated resources, the extent of data migration involved and other events which might delay progress.
 But with the right team, roadmap and capabilities, new ERP could be yours much sooner than you might imagine.